Supported Platforms and Environments

 Remote Run and Pre-tested Commit

-*) Supported only with the VCS integrations bundled with the IDEs by JetBrains
+(supported only for VCS integrations bundled with JetBrains IDEs)